zeek/zeek-docs/doc/scripts/base/bif/zeek.bif.zeek.rst

    Converts a :zeek:type:`double` to a :zeek:type:`int`.

-   :d: The :zeek:type:`double` to convert.
+   :param d: The :zeek:type:`double` to convert.

    :returns: The :zeek:type:`double` *d* as signed integer.
 The value returned